 I’m an entrepreneur, mediator, systems thinker, and the founder of Altura Ventures and Altura Mediation.

-For forty years I’ve been designing systems that turn ideas into products and conflict into outcomes – from graphical user interfaces and desktop publishing tools to e-commerce infrastructure and startup growth frameworks like the GEM System and the Two-Summit Mediation System™.Today I use that same systems thinking to help founders, partners, and teams solve hard problems, make better decisions, and reach clear, measurable results.
+For forty years I’ve been designing systems that turn ideas into products and conflict into outcomes – from graphical user interfaces and desktop publishing tools to e-commerce infrastructure and startup growth frameworks like the GEM System™ and the Two-Summit Mediation System™.Today I use those same systems to help founders, partners, and teams solve hard problems, make better decisions, and reach clear, measurable results.

 building products, systems, and companies